The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

-The use of pivotal quantities is not unique to bootstrap hypothesis testing.
-The $z$- and $t$-tests use the same underlying idea, with additional assumptions about the shape of the distribution of the test statistic.
-When the test statistic is not approximately pivotal, the performance of these bootstrap hypothesis tests may be negatively impacted.
-For reference, these bootstrap hypothesis tests are summarized in Table \ref{tab:assumptions2}.
+To perform two-sample bootstrap hypothesis tests one may invert the two-sample versions of these intervals.
+Inverting intervals is not unique to bootstrap hypothesis testing.
+The $t$-interval is based on the same underlying idea, with additional assumptions about the shape of the distribution of the test statistic.